 “I do a lot for Wawa ADA (Americans With Disabilities Act) Regulations currently, but other days, I'll help with what we call redlining—when someone marks up a plan with corrections they want made,” she said.
 “And when a project is due, I'll help with submission work, which is normally very high energy.
 As I continue, I'll start to work on bigger projects, which I'm very excited about.”

 Her major, minor and concentration, coupled with hands-on experience leaves her with options as she looks toward her post-graduation plans, too.

 “There are so many different things you could do with an engineering degree that are cool, so it's tough to pick just one.
 I'm hoping to get more into the business side of engineering projects and help the ‘finance people’ understand what the ‘engineering people’ are talking about, and help them make financial decisions,” she said, adding that she may go back to school for an MBA.

-Until then, she’s focused on finishing up the internship (which she landed at the career fair!) and coming back to campus for class in the fall.
+Until then, she’s focused on finishing up her internship (which she landed at the career fair!) and finishing the fall semester strong.